If you need some antler trap ideas, we’ve got you covered.

 Some of these ideas are very sound and functional and probably work.
 The others, well… you be the judge.

 1. It’s the “wrap some chicken wire around some trees and bait it” trick!

 First up is an idea that would probably work.
 Just as the title suggests, it’s really just this simple.
-Find a couple trees pretty close together, wrap some chicken wire around them, then bait the hell out of it.
+Find a couple of trees pretty close together, wrap some chicken wire around them, then bait the hell out of it.
 When bucks come up to eat the corn as their sheds are nearing drop time, the wire will pull them right off.

 2. Yep… the old brush pile and bait trap.

-So, maybe the deer around your woods are little more educated.
+So, maybe the deer around your woods are a little more educated.
 Perhaps the chicken wire is a little too aggressive.
 That’s where a brush pile trap comes into play.
 It’s the same concept as the chicken wire, except you just make a brush pile, bait the hell out of it, and wait for bucks to stick their heads in to eat the bait.
-It’s genius!
+It’s a genius!